SteveBarnett/Remixing/_thinking/theme-for-2024.md

 Resting and relaxing is something I have not been doing very well during 2023.

 Some things that I find relaxing: meditating, cooking, sketching, walking, arting, reading, music(k?)ing.

+I know that part of me does want to rest, to relax.
+I find "close your eyes" instructions in a meditation session very easy, quick, pleasing.
+I often find I gently resist the "open your eyes" instructions at the end of a session: I want to stay sitting there, eyes closed, resting and relaxing.

 ## Philosophy